aws-deadline/deadline-cloud/README.md

 $ deadline bundle gui-submit --browse
 ```

-On submission a job bundle will be created in the job history directory (default: `~/.deadline/job_history`).
+On submission, a job bundle will be created in the job history directory (default: `~/.deadline/job_history`).

 ## Configuration